scuzzydude/asimov/asimov.md

 The charter should address how shuns are created.
 A board shun should take a unanimous vote by the board and prevent The Foundation from processing transaction for the scoot.
 A consensus shun would take a minimum number of pledges signing a virtual petition.

 Shunning could be political.
 All scoot based in a country making war on its neighbor could be shunned.
-This could prevent the the warmongers from profiting off seized works of genius.
-On the downside, it could lock out the passivist citizens of the invading country from cashing out their scoot responsibilities and escaping to somewhere more civilized.
+This could prevent the warmongers from profiting off seized works of genius.
+On the downside, it could lock out the passivist citizens of the invading country from cashing out their scoot responsibilities and fleeing to somewhere more civilized.

 Shunning could also be used to create virtual scoot domains, separating the mainstream from the stuff we want to keep away from children.
 Some people will say pornography is a form a genius, and shunning could keep it safe and separate, yet allow the market to determine if it is truly genius or just vain garbage.